Monday, September 18, 2023

 An examination includes a physical examination, blood tests, urinalysis, and chest x-rays to detect any underlying medical conditions that may pose a risk to public health and safety in the destination nation.
 In the case of overseas employment documents, a medical certificate is the result of the Phase 1 medical examination.

 Phase 2 medical examinations are required by some destination countries after a worker has arrived in their country.
 An examination is usually conducted within two weeks of the worker’s arrival and is designed to detect any medical conditions that were missed during the Phase 1 examination or that have developed since the worker left the Philippines.
 Certain sectors, including healthcare, education, and food service, require Phase 2 exams for workers who may be in contact with vulnerable populations or who are at risk of contracting infectious diseases.
-Phase 2 examinations are usually covered by the employer.
+The employer typically pays for phase 2 examinations.

 Exam results undertaken by non-accredited clinics may be invalid and not accepted